tuqire/webcam-stars/README.md

 ## TODO

-get webcam star position computed (check webcam particles) compute webcam sizes see if can use ull vales in shaders reducing shader size and memory requirements make stars look more like stars add controls refactor paticles class
+make stars look more like stars add controls fix URL.createObjectURL rename webcamHeight and webcamWidth in shader consistent naming for video and webcam refactor paticles class see if can use null vales in shaders reducing shader size and memory requirements
 NIT: figure out what fourth var in position does